qatrackplus/qatrackplus/deploy/docker/README.md

 ### Windows 10 Professional or Enterprise with Hyper-V

-The aim of this setup is to have a complete installation of QATrack+ on a Windows 10 Professional or Enterprise machine with all of the server files and database backups stored within a OneDrive directory.
+The aim of this setup is to have a complete installation of QATrack+ on a Windows 10 Professional or Enterprise machine with the backups being scheduled to be periodically copied to a OneDrive directory.

 #### Ensure Virtualisation is enabled